xdevplatform/engagement-api-client-ruby/README.md

 + ```account.yaml```: contains OAuth details, including API consumer keys for a Twitter App that has been provided access to the Engagement API.
 The Engagement API requires 3-legged authorization for all endpoints.
 Twitter must approve your client application before you can access the API.

 Twitter apps can be created at http://dev.twitter.com/apps.
 When you create an App it will be assigned a numeric App ID.
 Once an App is created you can generate consumer keys and secrets.
-To obtain access to the Engagement API, contact your Gnip Account representative or reach out to info@gnip.com to start the process.
+To obtain access to the Engagement API, contact your Twitter Account representative to start the process.
 Access tokens are provided by and on behalf of a Twitter account giving permission to access Tweet Engagement metadata for Tweets it 'owns.'
 So if you are getting engagement metrics on the behalf of others, you will be managing a set of those access tokens when authenticating with the API.

 ```
 #OAuth tokens and key for Audience API.